 (Mansoor’s name was changed.)

 2019 Update: The computer was replaced.
-Mansoor’s shop has changed, but it’s still there.
+Mansoor’s shop has changed, focusing now om cellphones, but it’s still there.
 In time, the knees got better.
 The times themselves haven’t.